Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABeach Boys.

-Speaker AThey're the ones that were very good.
+Speaker AThey're the ones who are very good.

 Speaker AYes.